Northeast Kingdom Waste Management District

 NEKWMD recycling centers accept 1# Propane tanks with metal aerosol cans.
 20# propane tanks are accepted at the Lyndonville Recycling Center.

-Refridgeraters and Freezers are banned from landfill disposal and can be recycled for free at the Lyndonville Recycling Center.
-Some towns also accept freon-containing appliances from residents, please call for more information or ask the attendant in your community.
+Refrigerators and Freezers are banned from landfill disposal and can be recycled for free at the Lyndonville Recycling Center.
+Some towns also accept Freon-containing appliances from residents, please call for more information or ask the attendant in your community.

 Shredded Paper